nitrogenlabs/arkhamjs-example-ts-react/README.md

 Testing
 -------

-To add a unit test, simply create `.spec.js` file anywhere in `~/test`.
+To add a unit test, simply create `.spec.js` file in `~/test/unit`.
 All imports will be relative to the "~/src" directory.
 The entry point for Karma uses webpack's custom require to load all these files, and Jasmine will be available to you within your test without the need to import them.

 Troubleshooting
 ---------------

 Nothing yet.
 Having an issue?
-Report it and I'll get to it as soon as possible!
+Report it and We'll get to it as soon as possible!